sanskritigupta312-jpg/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-this is a simple rock,paper,scissors game.
+This is a simple rock-paper-scissors game.

-it is made by using HTML,CSS,JAVASCRIPT.
+It is made by using HTML,CSS,JAVASCRIPT.

 ## Features
 - Responsive design